 - Low or negative checking balance

 - Low tenure

-The findings from machine-learning square with what a banker would intuitively expect so, we are confident that we have a good machine here that will systematically process customer data and identify customers at-risk of leaving so notifications can be sent to the front lines to execute retention treatments.
+The findings from machine learning square with what a banker would intuitively expect, so we are confident we have a good machine here that will systematically process customer data and identify customers at risk of leaving so notifications can be sent to the front lines to execute retention activities.

-Summarily, it's imperative to install effective onboarding and cross-selling systems to reduce attrition risk.
-Simultaneously, banks need to leverage machine-learning to identify attractive customers at risk of attrition and take immediate and aggressive steps to retain those customers, which is only possible with machine-learning.
-If you'd like to learn more about how to retain more customers, get in touch with us -- we'll show you what we've learned.
+In summary, it's imperative to install effective onboarding and cross-selling systems to reduce attrition risk.
+Simultaneously, banks need to leverage machine learning to identify attractive customers at risk of attrition and take immediate and aggressive steps to retain them, which is only possible with machine learning.
+If you'd like to learn more about how to retain more customers, get in touch with us—we'll show you what we've learned.